Nkhll/citirix-auto-login/README.md

     pyinstaller --onefile startup.py

     **Run the exe file**
-    Navigate to /dist folder and use startup.exe for auto login.
+    Navigate to the /dist folder and use startup.exe for auto login.

 ## Contributing